 Whether a paid search ad or organic landing page, any savvy internet marketer knows that one of the main keys to success lies in an optimized landing page, and while optimized landing pages require longer-term strategy, development, and testing, these ten tips will get you started in the right direction.

 1. Goal.
 The first thing you should do is determine what the primary goal objective of your landing page will be.
 Optimizing a landing page around that goal actionable is key.
 For instance, a landing page that is intended for lead generation will be optimized differently than one that is optimized for product sales conversion.

 2. Know Your Audience.
 I couldn’t decide whether Goal or Audience should be first, but knowing your target audience is also a main key ingredient to a well-crafted, optimized landing page.
 Don’t know your target audience?
 Take the time to determine the user demographics that will be landing on your page.
 Have you upgraded to Universal Analytics?
 Study your analytics!

 3. Value Proposition.
 Make it clear to the visitor that first, your product or service is unique and stands out among the rest, and that it has real value to THEM.
 No matter where they come in from, visitors land on pages with one thing in my mind… “What’s In It For ME?” – so make sure that your landing page informs them, in a clear and simple way, what the benefits of your product or service are.

 4. On-Page Optimization.
-Whether a paid ad or organic landing page, know what keyword phrase(s) you are trying to target.
+Whether a paid search marketing ad or organic landing page, know what keyword phrase(s) you are trying to target.
 You need to do some real keyword research to see what your target audience is searching for.
 Keep in mind that ‘industry’ phraseology may not be what your audience is searching – so do the necessary keyword research.

 - In line with the keyword research, make sure that you use all elements of SEO best practice on-page optimization such as URL structure, use of Header (H1) headlines, Header (H2) sub-headlines, and optimized title and meta description.